The Truth About Stevia and Fatty Liver Disease (Read This Before Buying)

 This is pretty surprising, as all the other studies have had opposite results.

-Almost everything I could find – from the study I linked to above to reputable sources like WebMD or additional studies like this one – was praise for the benefits of the Stevia leaf extract and even potential health benefits.
+Almost everything I could find – from the first study I linked to above to reputable sources like WebMD or additional studies like this one – was praise for the benefits of the Stevia leaf extract and even potential health benefits.

 To be fully honest and transparent, I managed to reverse my fatty liver before hearing about Stevia, so I haven’t personally tried it during my dieting days.